SAP/terraform-provider-sap-cloud-identity-services/docs/data-sources/applications.md

 - `assertion_attributes` (Attributes List) User attributes to be sent to the application.
 The Source of these attributes is always the Identity Directory, thus only valid attribute values will be accepted. (see [below for nested schema](#nestedatt--values--authentication_schema--assertion_attributes))
 - `conditional_authentication` (Attributes List) Rules to manage authentication.
 Each rule is evaluated by priority until the criteria of a rule are fulfilled. (see [below for nested schema](#nestedatt--values--authentication_schema--conditional_authentication))
 - `default_authenticating_idp` (String) A default identity provider can be used for users with any user domain, group and type.
 This identity provider is used when none of the defined authentication rules meets the criteria.
+- `risk_based_authentication` (Attributes) Define rules for authentication according to IP range, group membership, authentication method, and type of the authenticating user. (see [below for nested schema](#nestedatt--values--authentication_schema--risk_based_authentication))
 - `sso_type` (String) The preferred protocol for the application
 - `subject_name_identifier` (Attributes) The attribute by which the application uses to identify the users.
 Identity Authentication sends the attribute to the application as subject in OpenID Connect tokens. (see [below for nested schema](#nestedatt--values--authentication_schema--subject_name_identifier))
 - `subject_name_identifier_function` (String) Convert the subject name identifier to uppercase or lowercase.
 The only acceptable values are "none", "upperCase", "lowerCase"